PRESENTING:

 an audio storytelling experience.

-While World’s Fairs have mostly faded from collective memory, Echoes of Expo demonstrates how even seemingly distant events can leave can ripple through time to shape a city's—and a nation’s—evolution and identity.
+While World’s Fairs have mostly faded from collective memory, Echoes of Expo demonstrates how even seemingly distant events can ripple through time to shape a city's—and a nation’s—evolution and identity.

 Scroll down to listen.